Torshi Makhloot Quick Pickle (Persian Mixed Vegetable Pickle)

 2.)
 Toast any whole seed spices in the pan for a couple minutes on medium-high heat but avoid burning (swish the seeds around to evenly toast).
 Toast until aromatic and then coarsely crush with the mortar and pestle.
 Then add to the jar, along with any herbs and powdered spices (except the turmeric).

 3.)
 Combine all the remaining ingredients in the saucepan over high heat.
 Stir well until dissolved and allow to come to a low boil.
 Pour the hot brine over the jar using the (suggested) canning funnel to within 1/2″ of the mouth, seal, and allow to cool.
-Then refrigerate and allow at least 2-3 days before opening.
+Then refrigerate and allow at least 2-3 days before opening (a week or more for best flavor).

 Enjoy!